uplion/.github/profile/README.md

 # Introduction

-UPLION (Unified Platform for Leveraging Intelligent Operations in AI Networks) is designed to revolutionize AI model deployment and management.
+UPLION is designed to revolutionize AI model deployment and management.
 Its key features include:

 1. Unified platform for comprehensive AI operations
 2. Cloud-native design for scalability and resilience